SergioJF10/MLT-ESI-UCLM_CIS/ritcher/Submissions/README.md

 - `submission_xb_rscv` [$F1_{micro} = 0.6987$]: _Submitted on 2022-12-09 10:02:29 UTC_.
     - Includes the `damage_grade` predicted for the test sample using XgBoost ensembling algorithm and hyperparametrization optimized by means of the RandomizedSearch cross validation algorithm.
 - `submission_stk` [$F1_{micro} = 0.7166$]: _Submitted on 2022-12-09 12:56:18 UTC_.
-    - Includes the `damage_grade` predicted for the test sample using StackingClassifier with kNN (uniform) and Decision Trees (iter2) as weak learners and as meta learner a Logistic Regression
+    - Includes the `damage_grade` predicted for the test sample using StackingClassifier with kNN (uniform) and Decision Trees (iter2) as weak learners and as meta learner a Logistic Regression.
+- `submission_xgboost` [$F1_{micro} = 0.7166$]: _Submitted on 2022-12-10 13:02:54 UTC_.
+    - Includes the `damage_grade` predicted for the test sample using the ensemble model based on decision trees XgBoost.